asterixorobelix/asterixorobelix.github.io/_posts/2022-05-05-voron-klipper_SuperSlicer.md

 * [LED control with klipper](https://yewtu.be/embed/9MewnxuZY1A)

 ### v0.1 part cooling
+I have been far too obsessive about enclosing and insulating a printer for ABS.
+ABS parts printed in a semi enclosed machine are the best quality parts I have ever seen.
+So, it would seem that only side panels are necessary and the machine does not need to be fully enclosed.
+Enclosing and insulating the machine would help with wasting less electricity, but you then need to make very sure that the cooling system is sufficient.

  [This](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/jappaj/FanSaver) fansaver mod was very helpful for preventing the v0.1 fans from overheating.
  However, I am still finding it to be insufficient.